Cod3Craftsman/boAt_Website/README.md

 Clean and modern UI similar to the boAt website

-Well-structured layout using HTML semantic elements
+Well-structured layout using HTML semantic elements.

 Smooth styling and hover effects using CSS